nicocha30/ligolo-ng/README.md

 - Tun interface (No more SOCKS!)
 - Simple UI with *agent* selection and *network information*
 - Easy to use and setup
-- Automatic certificate configuration with LetsEncrypt
+- Automatic certificate configuration with Let's Encrypt
 - Performant (Multiplexing)
 - Does not require high privileges
 - Socket listening/binding on the *agent*